SunsetFi/simply-openapi/packages/controllers/docs/dev/adding-authentication.md

 - Per controller with the `@RequireAuthentication` decorator, to be applied only to methods in that controller
 - Per method with the `@RequireAuthentication` decorator, to be applied only to that method.

-Per the OpenAPI spec, any authentication specified on a method or controller will take precidence over any authentication specified at the root level of your OpenAPI specification.
+Per the OpenAPI spec, any authentication specified on a method or controller will take precedence over any authentication specified at the root level of your OpenAPI specification.

 ### Requiring authentication for all endpoints